UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 fxeuroclub.ru - Forex currency market Euro club

-business.compulenta.ru - Compulenta is an online publication dedicated to the news of the computer industry, science and technology.
+business.compulenta.ru - "Compulenta" is an online publication dedicated to news from the computer industry, science and technology.

 subcontract.ru - information support portal for small and medium-sized manufacturing businesses

-• - (business index) - an index that characterizes the state of the economy or its individual sectors in a particular country, as well as the investment market conditions (see also Investment index) at certain periods and points in time.
+• - (business index) – an index characterizing the state of the economy or its individual sectors in a particular country, as well as the state of the investment market (see also Investment Index) at certain periods and points in time.
 Used in... ...
-Economic and Mathematical Dictionary
+Economic and mathematical dictionary

-• business activity index- An index that characterizes the state of the economy or its individual sectors in a particular country, as well as the investment market conditions (see also Investment Index) at certain periods and points in time.
-Used in fundamental...
-Technical Translator's Handbook
+• business activity index- An index characterizing the state of the economy or its individual sectors in a particular country, as well as the conditions of the investment market (see also Investment Index) at certain periods and points in time.
+Used in fundamental... ...
+Technical Translator's Guide

-Business Activity Index BUSINESS ACTIVITY INDEX- an indicator of types of activity used in economic analysis, the dynamics of which reflects changes in the economic situation ...
-Big Economic Dictionary
+Business Activity Index BUSINESS ACTIVITY INDEX- an index used in economic analysis, an indicator of types of activity, the dynamics of which reflect changes in the economic environment...
+Large economic dictionary

-Chicago Managers Association PMI- monthly index based on the results of a survey of purchasing managers in the field of industry from Chicago and surrounding regions.
-The index characterizes the state of production orders, prices for manufactured products and stocks in warehouses.
-By… … Financial vocabulary
+Chicago Managers Association Business Activity Index- monthly index based on a survey of industrial purchasing managers from Chicago and surrounding regions.
+The index characterizes the state of production orders, prices for manufactured products and inventories in warehouses.
+By… … Financial Dictionary

-Business Activity Index of the National Association of Service Managers- in the US, a monthly report on the results of a survey of managers in the service sector.
-The survey is organized to assess the changes taking place in the service sector.
-In English: National Association of Purchasing Managers services index English synonyms: NAPM… … Financial vocabulary
+Business Activity Index of the National Association of Service Industry Managers- in the USA, a monthly report on the results of a survey of managers in the service sector.
+The survey is organized to assess changes occurring in the service sector.
+In English: National Association of Purchasing Managers services index English synonyms: NAPM... ...
+Financial Dictionary

-Federal Reserve Bank of Philadelphia PMI- a monthly report on the results of a survey of manufacturers in Philadelphia (USA) regarding their attitude to the current economic situation.
-In English: Philadelphia Fed index See also: US macroeconomic indicators Financial Dictionary Finam ...
-Financial vocabulary
+Federal Reserve Bank of Philadelphia Business Activity Index- monthly report on the results of a survey of manufacturers in Philadelphia (USA) regarding their attitude to the current economic situation.
+In English: Philadelphia Fed index See also: US macroeconomic indicators Financial Dictionary Finam...
+Financial Dictionary

-PMI (Project Management Institute) - this is business activity in the industrial sector - It represents the results of a survey of purchasing managers in the industrial sector.
-This index is used to estimate changes in new production orders, industrial production index volume, employment, as well as inventories and the speed of suppliers.
+PMI (Project Management Institute) - This business activity in the industrial sector - It presents the results of a survey of purchasing managers in the industrial sector.
+This index used to assess changes in new production orders, industrial production index volume, employment, as well as inventory and supplier speed.
 Figures below "45-50" are an indicator of a slowdown in economic development.
-Often the amount of this index psychological factors have a greater influence than the actual state of affairs.
-Since the volume industrial production index is not automatically a source of consumer demand, then this indicator approach with caution.
-Has limited effect on .
+Often by the amount of this index Psychological factors have a greater influence than the actual state of affairs.
+Since the volume industrial production index is not automatically a source of consumer demand, then to this indicator approach with caution.
+Has limited effect on.
 An increase in the index value leads to an increase in the exchange rate.
-The Eurozone summary is published on the first business day of each month at 09:00 GMT (GMT).
+The Eurozone summary is published on the first business day of each month at 09:00 GMT (Greenwich Mean Time).

-PMI (Project Management Institute) (services) - in the services sector - It represents the results of a survey managers in the service sector in order to assess the changes taking place in this industry.
+PMI (Project Management Institute) (services) - in the service sector - It represents the results of a survey managers in the service sector in order to assess changes occurring in this industry.
 The numbers below "45-50" are indicator slowdown in economic development.
-Often, the value of this index is more influenced by psychological factors than by the actual state of affairs. consumption of services tends to change at a relatively constant rate, so it is psychological factors that influence sharp changes in the value of this indicator.
+Often the value of this index is more influenced by psychological factors than by the actual state of affairs. consumption of services tends to change at a relatively constant rate, therefore, sharp changes in the value of this indicator are influenced by psychological factors.
 Therefore, when analyzing the index, special attention is paid to this.
-Has a limited impact on the market.
-The growth of the value of this index is a favorable factor for the growth of the euro.
-Composite index for Eurozone published on the first days of each month at 09:00 GMT one day after the publication of the index in the field industry.
+Has limited impact on the market.
+An increase in the value of this index is a favorable factor for the growth of the euro.
+Summary index by Eurozone published on the first day of each month at 09:00 GMT one day after the publication of the index in the field industry.

 The PMI (Project Management Institute) index is

-PMI manufacturing index - PMI (Project Management Institute) manufacturing. shows the level of business activity in the industrial sector.
-If, after a period of strengthening, the PMI (Project Management Institute) begins to show a decrease, then this anticipates a downward reversal of the business cycle and the curtailment of industrial activity.
-If the PMI (Project Management Institute), having reached a minimum, turns up, then this is a sign of a future economic recovery.
+Manufacturing index PMI - PMI (Project Management Institute) manufacturing. shows the level of business activity in the industrial sector.
+If, after a period of strengthening, the PMI (Project Management Institute) begins to show a decline, then this anticipates a downward turn in the business cycle and a collapse in industrial activity.
+If the PMI (Project Management Institute), having reached a minimum, turns upward, then this is a sign of future economic recovery.

 PMI (Project Management Institute) is an index of industrial enterprises in the Chicago region.
-Represents the results of a survey managers for procurement in the field industry from Chicago.
-This index affects the state of production orders, prices for manufactured products and inventory in warehouses.
-Figures below 50 are an indicator of a slowdown in the economy, and vice versa - it signals an increase in economic activity in the region if its value exceeds 50.
-It is closely monitored, as it is published shortly before the release of the National Managers Association Business Activity Index (ISI, formerly NAPM).
-This index has a fairly high impact on the market, as it can give an idea of how business activity will turn out at the national level (ISI, formerly NAPM).
+Represents survey results managers for procurement in the field industry from Chicago.
+This index affects the state of production orders, prices for manufactured products and inventories in warehouses.
+Figures below 50 are an indicator of a slowdown in the economy, and vice versa - signals growth in economic activity in the region if its value exceeds 50.
+It is closely watched as it is published shortly before the release of the National Association of Managers Business Activity Index (ISI, former NAPM).
+This index has a fairly high impact on the market, as it can give an idea of what business activity will be like at the national level (ISI, former NAPM).
 An increase in the index value leads to an increase in the dollar exchange rate.

-PMI (Project Management Institute) manufacturing - Purchasing Managers Index for the manufacturing sector - a monthly report on the results of a survey of managers in the manufacturing sector, organized to assess the changes taking place in this area.
+PMI (Project Management Institute) manufacturing - Purchasing Managers' Index for the manufacturing sector - a monthly report on the results of a survey of managers in the manufacturing sector, organized to assess changes occurring in this area.
 Published monthly.
 The report is taken into account by the market.
-The growth of the index has a positive effect on the exchange rate of the national currency
+Index growth has a positive effect on the national currency exchange rate

-Index of the National Association of Managers - in the US - a monthly report on the results of a survey of purchasing managers in the industry, characterizing the impact of the economy on the formation of price space.
-The report is used to evaluate changes in the area of new production orders, volume industrial production index, employment, and inventory and speed work suppliers.
-The index is a fairly reliable indicator for predicting turning points in the business cycle.
+The National Association of Managers Index - in the USA - is a monthly report on the results of a survey of purchasing managers in the industrial sector, characterizing the influence of the economy on the formation of the price space.
+The report is used to evaluate changes in the area of new production orders, volume industrial production index, employment, as well as inventory and speed work suppliers.
+The index is a fairly reliable indicator for predicting business cycle turning points.

 Sources